 US Lacrosse strives to break down barriers to participation by providing resources, training opportunities, grants, programs, and financial support to qualified organizations.
-US Lacrosse delivers grants to US Lacrosse member organizations and other non-profit organizations who demonstrate the following characteristics:
+US Lacrosse delivers grants to member organizations and other non-profit organizations who demonstrate the following characteristics:

 - A spirit of collaboration, partnership, and alliance-building in their community